Skip to content

 Suddenly, I saw a couple at the corner table with espresso coffee and banana muffins.

-Maybe I was a bit overwhelmed.
+Maybe I was a bit overwhelmed, so no peace of mind.

 Suddenly, the same couple sitting at the corner table approached me and handed me a Christmas card.